kalendme/kalendme-docs/source/includes/_calendar-events.md

 }
 ```

-Calendar events belong to users, they are unique instances in time that a user is booked for.
+Calendar events belong to users' calendars, they are unique instances in time that a user is booked for.
 Having a calendar event blocks that user's availability for the duration of the event.
 Calendar Events are formed by the following fields.

 | Parameter         | Type                              | Description                                                                                                                                                                        |
 | ----------------- | --------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |